-TRANSITIONS AND CAREERS COUNSELLING
+TRANSITIONS AND CAREERS COUNSELING

 Students begin to make subject choices and some broad career decisions during their Middle Years Programme.
-They are supported in their course selection through a series of assemblies, discussions with their Form Tutors, and sessions with both the Counselling team and the Senior School Leadership Team.
+They are supported in their course selection through a series of assemblies, discussions with their Form Tutors, and sessions with both the Counseling team and the Senior School Leadership Team.

-Initial subject choices are made in Grade 6 through to Grade 8 in Term Two each year.
-The programme of support and counselling is developed with a series of assemblies, workshops and 1:1 interviews during both Grade 9 and 10.
+Initial subject choices are made in Grade 6 through to Grade 8 in each year.
+The programme of support and counseling is developed with a series of assemblies, workshops and 1:1 interviews during both Grade 9 and 10.